 - 1. What advantage does Zara gain against the competition by having a very responsive supply chain? - 2.
 Why has Inditex chosen to have both in-house manufacturing and outsourced manufacturing?
-Why has Inditex maintained manufacturing capacity in Europe even though manufacturing in Asia is much cheaper?

-- 3. Why does Zara source products with uncertain demand from local manufacturers and products with predictable demand from Asian manufacturers? - 4.
-What advantage does Zara gain from replenishing its stores multiple times a week compared with a less frequent schedule? - 5.
+Why has Inditex maintained manufacturing capacity in Europe even though manufacturing in Asia is much cheaper? - 3.
+Why does Zara source products with uncertain demand from local manufacturers and products with predictable demand from Asian manufacturers? - 4.
+What advantage does Zara gain from replenishing its stores multiple times a week compared to a less frequent schedule?
+How does the frequency of replenishment affect the design of its distribution system? - 5.
 Do you think Zara's responsive replenishment infrastructure is better suited for online sales or retail sales?